cwframe/byuapplication/README.md

 It is designed to work with gmail, but can potentially work with other smtp servers.

-This program is designed to run in python 2.7 and you must install the following packages using pip
+This program is designed to run in python 2.7 and you must install the following packages using pip:
-	boto3
+* boto3
-	PyGithub
+* PyGithub

 This program has a settings.ini file that must be filled out in order to run.
 The following is an explanation of each setting: